qm-org/qualitymuncher/README.md

-# Frost#5872's Quality Muncher
+# Quality Muncher
-*I'm Frost#5872 if you couldn't tell.*

 This is a batch file designed to create very customizable low-quality videos.
 It's designed to be used as a "send to" file, or you can simply drag a video onto the batch file and it'll work.
-Please note that it's still in development, so please message me if you have any bugs, issues, questions, or suggestions, or join my discord server: https://discord.gg/9tRZ6C7tYz
+Please note that it's still in development, so please message me (Frost#5872) if you have any bugs, issues, questions, or suggestions, or join my discord server: https://discord.gg/9tRZ6C7tYz

 # Features
  - adding an audio file to the video
- - effecient and fast encoding
+ - ability to chose playback speed
  - embeds nicely in discord
  - low file size
  - adding text to video